shinyquagsire23/monado/doc/conventions.md

 ## APIs

 Internal APIs, when it makes sense, should be C APIs.
-Headers that define general communication interfaces between modules (not just use of utilities) belong in the `xrt/include/xrt` directory, and should not depend on any other module outside that directory.
+Headers that define general communication interfaces between modules (not only use of utilities) belong in the `xrt/include/xrt` directory, and should not depend on any other module outside that directory.
 (As a historical note: this directory gets its name from a compressed version of the phrase "XR RunTime", a generic term for Monado and an